Keeping Records

 above four key aspect of information processing above four key aspect of information processing

-d computers are not the only means of storing data and producing information producing information
+- computers are not the only means of storing data and computers are not the only means of storing data and producing information producing information

 - An integrated collection of data organized to meet the An integrated collection of data organized to meet the needs of one or more users needs of one or more users